SimonEismann/microservices-demo/README.md

 - Rewrite of `adservice`, `cartservice`, `currencyservice` and `paymentservice` in Go.
 - Lots of smaller fixes.
 - Ready to use deployment (with and without Istio) and data extraction scripts.
-- Artificial delays with matrix multiplication for all microservices.
+- Artificial delays (constant workload) with matrix multiplication for all microservices.

 # Overview
 The following picture shows the connection graph of the services as defined by Tetrate.
 We reimplemented `cartservice`, `currencyservice` and `paymentservice` in **Go**.
 We do not build or deploy `apiservice` in our scripts and setup.
 Our `adservice` implementation works with grpc (again).
+The ingress gateway is no longer necessary to access the webpage.
 ![Overview Image Coarse](/doc/overview_tetrate.svg)
 Here is our (slightly) updated and more detailed service architecture, which also shows the functionalities of the services:
 ![Overview Image Detailed](/doc/overview_detail.svg)